Leo-gif-hihi/haddock3-znd/us manual.md

 - Always validate that `haddock3` and `fpocket` are available in the activated shell.
 - **Alternative conformations**: The script automatically handles multiple occupancy side-chain conformations by keeping only the first (A) conformation and removing B, C, etc. This prevents HADDOCK3 errors.
+- **HETATM records**: By default, all valid molecules (carbohydrates, ions, water, co-factors, nucleic acids, modified amino acids) in HETATM records are kept.
+Use `--remove-hetatm` to exclude all HETATM records if needed.
+- **Multi-chain files**: All chains are kept in a single PDB file.
+The script ensures proper formatting with TER statements between chains and an END statement at the end.
-- **Chain splitting**: All PDB files are split by chain.
-By default, chains from the same PDB are constrained together via body restraints (disable with `--keep-chains-separate`).
+- **Body restraints**: By default, chains from the same PDB are constrained together via body restraints (disable with `--keep-chains-separate`).
 - If you want the traditional CAPRI steps between every stage, you can extend `create_config` to insert `[caprieval]` etc.; the current setup relies on `haddock3-analyse` after completion.
 - For comparisons or debug, consider running with and without `--keep-chains-separate` to check the effect on docking quality.
 - Summary stats (success/failure counts, guided vs blind counts, number of auto restraints) are printed at the end.